s-KaiNet/react-simple-hook-store/README.md

 ### Multiple stores

-You can have as many stores as your application requires it.
+You can have as many stores as your application needs.
 There are two ways to handle it - either use "namespaces" or simply create separate stores (if your stores are completely unrelated)

 - [Separate stores](https://codesandbox.io/s/multiple-stores-separate-stores-3fyox)
 - ["namespaced" stores](https://codesandbox.io/s/multiple-stores-namespaces-opii9)